Noah-Stud/SQS-Projekt/docs/pages/api.md

 # API-Dokumentation

-The API of the SQS-Messanger-App allows for the registration / log in of Users, creation, pulling and liking of Messages and the creation of new Comments.
+The API of the SQS-Chat-App allows for the registration / log in of Users, creation, pulling and liking of Messages and the creation of new Comments.

 ## 1. Authentication